Intellectual Property Laws and ordinances

 Section 482 says that whoever uses any false trade mark or any false property mark shall be punished with:

-imprisonment of for a term which may extend to one year; or
+imprisonment of for a term which may extend to one year; or with fine; or with both.

 Punishment for counterfeiting a Trade Mark or Property Mark: